Amanda Randles

-Amanda Randles is an American computer scientist who is the Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Sciences at Duke University.
-Randles has been an assistant professor of biomedical engineering and computer science at the university and works at the Duke Cancer Institute.
-Her research interests include biomedical simulation and high-performance computing.
+Amanda Randles is an American computer scientist who is the Alfred Winborne and Victoria Stover Mordecai Associate Professor of Biomedical Sciences at Duke University.
+Randles is an associate professor of biomedical engineering with secondary appointments in computer science, mathematics, and mechanical engineering and materials science.
+She is a member of the Duke Cancer Institute.
+Her research interests include biomedical simulation, machine learning, computational fluid dynamics, and high-performance computing.

 Early career and education

 In high school, Randles attended the Utica Center for Math, Science, and Technology, where she learned computer programming and its applications in the sciences.
 She also participated in Science Olympiad and FIRST Robotics.

 Randles attended Duke University, where she completed a B.A. in physics and computer science in 2005.
 After working for three years as a software developer on the IBM Blue Gene project, she went to Harvard University to earn an S.M. in computer science (2010) and a PhD in applied physics (2013) advised by Efthimios Kaxiras and Hanspeter Pfister.
-In 2011, she was awarded a Computational Science Graduate Fellowship by the Krell Institute.
+She was awarded an NSF Graduate Research Fellowship (GRFP) and in 2011, she was awarded a Computational Science Graduate Fellowship by the Krell Institute.
 She subsequently completed a practicum at Lawrence Livermore National Laboratory and was a visiting scientist at Franziska Michor's laboratory in the Dana–Farber Cancer Institute.

 Academic career

-Randles joined the Duke University Biomedical Engineering Department in 2015, where she is currently serving as the Alfred Winborne and Victoria Stover Mordecai Assistant Professor of Biomedical Sciences.
-She has been an assistant professor of biomedical engineering, computer science, and works at the Duke Cancer Institute.
-Randles was also an assistant professor of mathematics from 2016 to 2019.
+Randles joined the Duke University Biomedical Engineering Department in 2015, where she is currently serving as the Alfred Winborne and Victoria Stover Mordecai Associate Professor of Biomedical Sciences.
+She received tenure in 2023 in Biomedical Engineering and has secondary appointments in mathematics, computer science, and mechanical and materials science.
+She is also a member of the Duke Cancer Institute.